3DPrintFIT-Archive/cards-stand-task/README.md

 Running the tests
 -----------------

-Once downloaded the solutions form Edux or once put your solution to the right folder, run `./runtests.sh` to run the tests.
+Once downloaded the solutions from Edux or once put your solution to the right folder, run `./runtests.sh` to run the tests.
 For each student, the jobs run in parallel.
 Your CPUs might get a bit hot.

 Examining the results
 ---------------------